tisola/PUI2018_ti582/HW11_ti582/README.md

 ## Assignment 2

 Refer to my "HW11_A2_TI.ipynb" file.
-I have incorporated amm1209's and mrn291's reviews into my updated plot.
+I have incorporated as much of amm1209's and mrn291's reviews into my updated plot as I could.
+I was unable to incorporate the suggestion to size the Senior Centers markers by the size of the Senior Centers since I do not have that data.